 Signing Loui Eriksson

 After he posted 30 goals and 63 points in 82 games with the Boston Bruins, Benning signed Loui Eriksson to a six-year contract, worth $36 million after the 2015-16 season.
 Benning had hoped the Swedish forward would provide the team with elite scoring, playmaking, defense, and leadership.
-Although he has been reliable on the penalty kill and forecheck, he has 38 goals and 89 points in 245 games with the Canucks.
+Although he had been reliable on the penalty kill and forecheck, he scored 38 goals and 90 points in 252 games with the Canucks.

 Trading for J.T Miller

 Benning traded goalie Marek Mazanec, a 2019 third-round pick and a conditional 2020 first-round pick in exchange for the Tampa Bay Lightning’s J.T.
-Miller, who has been stellar in his first season with the Canucks.
-He has a team-leading 72 points in 69 games and 27 goals, tying him for most on the team with Elias Pettersson.
-The addition of the 26-year-old forward has been huge for the team as they’ve found the first-line left-winger they’ve needed.
+Miller, who has been stellar in his first three seasons with the Canucks.
+He has a team-leading 50 goals and 141 points through the 147 games he’s played in since joining the club.
+The addition of the 28-year-old forward has been huge for the team as they’ve found the first-line left-winger they’ve needed.
 He has brought a lot more than his offensive presence to the team, providing the young players on the team with leadership.

 “His leadership in the room, his willingness to try to help teach the young players. . .
 I think if we went through all the players in our group, our young players, J.T. had a hand in all of them improving this year” Benning said in an interview with Sportsnet’s Ian MacIntyre.
 “He played with Petey and Boes (Brock Boeser), and would be on the bench with those guys, working with them.
 But also a guy like Jake Virtanen. . .
 J.T. would work with Jake and I think he had a positive effect on Jake’s game improving.”

-Benning isn’t wrong about the 26-year-old’s impression on the younger players, especially Virtanen.
-Virtanen had a career-high 18 goals and 36 points in 69 games this season.
-Miller will play a big role in the young team’s qualifying round against the Minnesota Wild, as he has taken part in 61 career playoff games through his seven-season NHL career.
-As for Benning, adding Miller is the best trade he has made so far, as he did not have to give up too much for a player who has been above a point per game.
+Miller will play a big role in the team’s 2020 Stanley Cup playoff run, scoring six goals and posting 18 points in 17 games.
+As for Benning, adding Miller is the best trade he has made so far, as he did not have to give up too much for a player who has been close to a point per game.

 A Lot of Misses and a Few Hits

-Benning hasn’t had success with a lot of his trades and signings.
+Benning didn’t have success with a lot of his trades and signings.
 Along with the Eriksson signing, Kesler trade, he has had a few bad contract extensions.
 Sutter received a five-year contract worth $21.875 and Sbisa a three-year extension worth $10.8 million.
 Neither player lived up to their deals, similar to Eriksson.

 On the other hand, similar to the Miller trade, Benning has made a few great deals.
 For example, re-signing captain Bo Horvat and Brock Boeser to team-friendly deals, which will not hurt the team in the future.
-The two signed short contracts, which have given the Canucks some time for the other overpaid contracts to expire, giving the team some cap space to work with in the future.
+Additionally, trading away three overpaid contracts for Ekman-Larsson and Garland was short term win.

 Sartaaj has been watching hockey for over 15 years and covers the Vancouver Canucks for The Hockey Writers.